Ochelito/Alx_DjangoLearnLab/social_media_api/accounts/README.md

 Feed only displays posts from users the authenticated user is following.

 The follow endpoint is idempotent: calling it multiple times toggles the follow status.

+📖 API Documentation: Likes & Notifications
+🔹 Likes System
+1. Like a Post

+Endpoint:
+POST /posts/posts/<int:pk>/like/

+Authentication: Required

+Description: Allows an authenticated user to like a post.
+If the user already liked the post, they cannot like it again.

+Request Example:

+POST /posts/posts/5/like/
+Authorization: Bearer <token>

+Response Example (201 Created):

+{
+  "message": "Post liked."
+}

+Response Example (400 Bad Request):

+{
+  "message": "You have already liked this post."
+}

+2. Unlike a Post

+Endpoint:
+POST /posts/posts/<int:pk>/unlike/

+Authentication: Required

+Description: Allows an authenticated user to remove their like from a post.

+Request Example:

+POST /posts/posts/5/unlike/
+Authorization: Bearer <token>

+Response Example (200 OK):

+{
+  "message": "Post unliked."
+}

+Response Example (400 Bad Request):

+{
+  "message": "You have not liked this post."
+}

+🔹 Notifications System
+3. Fetch Notifications

+Endpoint:
+GET /notifications/

+Authentication: Required

+Description: Returns a list of notifications for the logged-in user, with unread notifications shown prominently.

+Request Example:

+GET /notifications/
+Authorization: Bearer <token>

+Response Example (200 OK):

+[
+  {
+    "id": 1,
+    "actor": "johndoe",
+    "verb": "liked your post",
+    "target": "My First Blog Post",
+    "timestamp": "2025-08-20T10:30:00Z",
+    "read": false
+  },
+  {
+    "id": 2,
+    "actor": "janedoe",
+    "verb": "commented on your post",
+    "target": "My First Blog Post",
+    "timestamp": "2025-08-20T09:45:00Z",
+    "read": true
+  }
+]

+🔹 Benefits of These Features

+Likes increase engagement by letting users show appreciation for posts.

+Notifications improve interaction by keeping users informed when others engage with their content (likes, comments, followers).

+Together, these features create a more dynamic and interactive platform.